trilinos/Trilinos/cmake/std/atdm/README.md

 **WARNING:** This Spack env is still under development and may change in the future.

-Once logged onto a Linux machine with the SNL ATDM Spack mdoules isntaleld, one can directly configure, build, and run tests using the `sems-rhel7` env.
+Once logged onto a Linux machine with the SNL ATDM Spack mdoules installed, one can directly configure, build, and run tests using the `spack-rhel` env.
 For example, to configure, build and run the tests for `MueLu` one would clone Trilinos on the `develop` branch and then do the following: